Anaïs fell into it when she was little. Even if she first tried to work...

 Château Sainte-Marie is a wine estate located in the heart of the Entre-deux-Mers, in the heart of the...

 Château Saint-Vincent is a family estate taken over by the fourth generation since 2001...

 Bordeaux, Saint-Emilion grand cru

 Located to the north of the Médoc, Château Méric is located on the tip of the gravel.
 The particularity of this terroir was that the communes formed 3 islands before the marshes were dried up.
 The result: a filtering soil with a well exposed and sunny terroir that is even called the "Camarague bordelaise".
-The vines flourish fully without water or heat stress....Lire plus Learn more
+The vines flourish there fully without water stress or the...Lire plus Learn more